DyCI/dyci-main/README.md

 ##WARNING
 Please, do not use this tool in your real applications, that you about to publish in App Store.
 Dyci won't work on devices by default.
 It was made for purpose.
 Dynamic code injection is good for development, but it will leave huge security hole if you put it in your application.
 Please, do not :) I warned you.

+#FAQ
+If you have some questions, before asking them , make sure that they aren't listed [here](https://github.com/DyCI/dyci-main/wiki/FAQ)